UMAprotocol/UMIPs/UMIPs/umip-xx.md

 ## Motivation
 The DVM currently does not support reporting aggregatory gas prices of finalized blocks on the Ethereum blockchain.

-Cost: Calculating an aggregatory statistic of gas prices on a confirmed block or range of blocks on the Ethereum blockchain is easy by virtue of the fact that all needed data is readily available on any Ethereum full node, whether run locally or accessed remotely through well-known providers such as Infura.
+Cost: Calculating an aggregatory statistic of gas prices on a confirmed block or range of blocks on the Ethereum blockchain is easy by virtue of the fact that all needed data is readily available on any Ethereum full node, whether run locally or accessed remotely through well-known providers such as Infura or Alchemy.

-Opportunity: gas options/futures can help users and developers hedge against gas volatility allowing them to budget their gas consumption efficiently.
+Opportunity: Gas options/futures can help users and developers hedge against gas volatility allowing them to budget their gas consumption efficiently.
+Providing a price feed for settlement is a prerequisite.

 ## Technical Specification